jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 | reduce    | Native           | 19,129.27 per second |

 Interestingly Typescript transpilation results in a 50% slowdown while Babel is quite close to native performance.
 Babel requires the inclusion of the `regenerator-runtime` from Facebook.

+## So did we end up using Async Iterators

+Yes!
+We have used them to build our internal dashboard application.
+It's built using React, TypeScript, Koa, SocketIO and Immer.
+Monitors run on the server and publish metric deltas to client browsers to update their status but this is perhaps a topic for another blog entry.
+It turns out that Async Generators are a great way to write our monitors in a simple readable way.

+## tl;dr

+Based on our investigation, we have decided to use async iterators when our performance is not CPU bound as they are a good way to keep our code simpler.